iPhone Lagging: 10 Solutions to Make iPhone Smooth Again

 Deleting useless apps with Dr.Fone is simple;

-Step 1: On the Erase Private Data window, select the apps by marking on the checkbox.
+Step 1: On the Erase Private Data window, select the apps by marking them on the checkbox.

 Step 2: Click on Start to launch the scanning process.